Tawhid Hridoy: 2023-2024

 In February 2023, he was named in Bangladesh's One Day International (ODI) squad for their series against England.
 In March 2023, he was named in Twenty20 International (T20I) squad for the same series.
 He made his T20I, debut in the first T20I of the series, on 9 March 2023.
 He made his ODI debut against Ireland, on 18 March 2023.
 Hridoy went on to score 92 runs, which was the highest individual score by a Bangladeshi player on his ODI debut.

 Furthermore, in the series against Afghanistan later on, Hridoy played a match-winning knock of 47 not out in the first T20 in a tense game where Bangladesh won on the penultimate ball.

 2024-2025

 In May 2024, he was named in Bangladesh's squad for the 2024 ICC Men's T20 World Cup tournament.

 2025-2026

 In January 2025, he was named in Bangladesh's squad for the 2025 ICC Champions Trophy.
-In February 2025, Hridoy completed his maiden ODI century by scoring 100(118) in Bangladesh’s opening match of the Champions Trophy against India.
+In February 2025, Hridoy completed his maiden ODI century by scoring 100(118) in Bangladesh's opening match of the Champions Trophy against India.
 He subsequently became the first Bangladeshi player to score a century against India in an ICC tournament.
+Towhid Hridoy made his maiden test debut on 28 June 2026 against Zimbabwe.